 This unit is an attractive tank, with black hood and base and black piping along the corners, and in all respects should be the perfect tank, however.....

 Secondly - The 55 leaves hardly any room for modification.
 I wanted to add an air line to create bubbles and ended up having to drill a hole through the middle of the cap that fits the small feeding hole in the top of the lid, it's not ideal!Lastly - Be warned, if anything should go wrong in your tropiquarium 55 be prepared to get out your tools!
 The benefits of the 'all inclusive, one plug system' suddenly shows its achilles heel if the filter of the heater should break.

 After two and a half years of faithful service the Trio 2000 filter in my tank broke, the impellor spindle snapped clean off (possibly my fault!) rendering the motor unit useless.
 Being wired into the hood replacing either the filter motor or heater is extremely difficult as you have to somehow access the inner wiring and wire in your new parts.
 I contacted Hagen to enquire about a replacement motor but oh, they dont make them any more!
 I've had to buy a new Superpet internal power filter, remove its plug, feed the cable through the feeding hole in the lid and wired the plug back on, annoying to say the least.

-I'd say over all a good tank, with good fittings at a reasonable price (range £80-£115), just take notice that if you want to modify your tank at any point down the line, this may not be for you.
+The Tropiquarium 55 does have a lot to offer however, especially to a new aquarium owner, and there would be only the a few minor disadvantages to it had i not been through the filter motor saga!I'd say over all a good tank, with good fittings at a reasonable price (range £80-£115), just take notice that if you want to modify your tank at any point down the line, this may not be for you.

 Product Information : Hagen Tropiquarium Range

 Listed on Ciao since: 05/03/2001